DeepDoge/nostr-scripts/README.md

 ## Data Flow

-Rollupstr separates responsibilities across three layers:
+Nostr-Scripts separates responsibilities across three layers:

 1. **State and logic** — stored in scripts and their transactions.
 2. **Transport and availability** — Nostr or any broadcast layer for discovering transactions.
 3. **Settlement and finality** — Bitcoin anchoring each batch with a 32-byte commitment.

-Payments happen externally and are not tracked inside Rollupstr.
+Payments happen externally and are not tracked inside Nostr-Scripts.

 ---